opencitations/heritrace/user_testing/packages/enduser/README.md

 Your goal is to get familiar with the interface and understand how to browse and work with bibliographic metadata in this system.

-**Dataset Information**: The system is preloaded with a subset of OpenCitations Meta containing approximately a thousand bibliographic entities.
+**Dataset Information**: The system is preloaded with a subset of OpenCitations Meta containing approximately a hundred journal articles.

 ## Metadata Management Tasks (45 minutes)